 It's outrageous.

-But more than this, the attorney general has got to step in.
+But more than this, the Attorney General has got to step in.

 He should ream Mueller and his team out over this.

-But all these congressmen who talk so much and so loudly, Jerry Nadler, Adam Schiff, um, Elijah Cummings, Patrick Lady in the Senate.
+But all these congressmen who talk so much and so loudly, Jerry Nadler, Adam Schiff, Elijah Cummings, Patrick Leahy in the Senate, they should be outraged by this.

 It can't be okay because they come for them next.